 In later years, Hollywood’s film industry became interested in using the picturesque ghost town, because of the canyon’s panoramic background being an ideal backdrop for making Western movies.
 They filmed Buffalo Bill in Paria in 1943.
 Later in 1961, the Rat Pack film Sergeants 3.
 The Rat Pack was the biggest western ever filmed in Kane County.
 Not satisfied, the film’s creators constructed an imitation Old West town about a mile to the west of Paria.
 Visitors often confused this movie set with the real Paria, as it fell into disuse in 1976 after the filming of Clint Eastwood’s, “The Outlaw Josey Wales“.
 There isn’t much of the town left at the end of the road, but visitors are still enchanted by the stunning coloring in the cliffs amid the radiant sunsets.

-Explore the Sevier River Image by Mike Goad from Pixabay
+Explore the Sevier River Image: Traveltheparks

 Explore the Sevier River Valley